jestjs/jest/docs/JestObjectAPI.md

 Set the current system time used by fake timers.
 Simulates a user changing the system clock while your program is running.
 It affects the current time but it does not in itself cause e.g. timers to fire; they will fire exactly as they would have done without the call to `jest.setSystemTime()`.

-:::note
+:::info

-This function is only available when using Modern Fake Timers.
+This function is not available when using legacy fake timers implementation.

 :::